 In hypertension, the microvascular walls thicken and the lumen, the space within an artery, narrows, ultimately resulting in the blockage of vessels.

 This reduces the number of capillaries and small blood vessels known as arterioles.
-These destructive changes are known to occur in the microvascular system that feeds the heart muscle, the conjunctiva and retina, and the kidneys.
+These destructive changes are known to occur in the microvascular system that feeds the heart muscle, the conjunctiva and retina, and the kidneys, so capillaries treatments is major factor for recovery.

 Dysfunction in the microcirculatory system (microangiopathy) is also a significant problem in diabetics, depriving their tissues of nutrients and oxygen and decreasing the ability to remove toxins.